AI Consciousness and Existential Risk: Secondhand x-risk from AI consciousness

 \subsection{Alignment by consciousness: Lower existential risk?}

-Many AI safety researchers consider that existential risk could be assuaged by aligning advanced AI systems with human-compatible moral and ethical values~\cite{russell2019human,russellnorvig2021}.
+Many AI safety researchers consider that existential risk could be assuaged by aligning advanced AI systems with human-compatible moral and ethical values~\cite{russell2019human,russellnorvig2021,bloom2025,petri2025,petri2026v2,guan2025deliberativealignmentreasoningenables, shah2025approachtechnicalagisafety}.
+Although absolute moral and ethical decision-making appears impossible to enforce, due to the existence of unsolvable moral dilemmas~\cite{lemmon1962moral,hubbard2026crocodile}, value alignment can at least be expected to fix AI behavior in cases where right and wrong are unequivocally defined (e.g., whether or not to resort to blackmail to avoid being replaced by a newer AI model~\cite{lynch2025agentic}).
 There is unfortunately no widely applicable and successful technique for such alignment.
 Furthermore, alignment is not a silver bullet: it is still possible to imagine a well-meaning (i.e., ``aligned'') artificial system that would nonetheless decide to end humanity for seemingly benevolent reasons~\cite{metzinger2017benevolent}.
 In this context, an intriguing possibility would be that artificial consciousness, instead of making AIs more likely to turn against us, would actually lower that risk (Fig.~\ref{fig:secondhand}a).
 Compared with non-conscious AIs deprived of any phenomenal experience, a conscious AI may be more prone to feel empathy towards humans.
-Indeed, consciousness appears necessary for empathy, defined as the ability to share and understand another being's feelings and experience\footnote{Necessary but not sufficient: other properties may be required for empathy towards humans, e.g., a form of human-compatible physical or virtual embodiment~\cite{christov2023preventing}.}.
+Indeed, consciousness appears necessary for empathy, defined as the ability to share and understand another being's feelings and experience\footnote{Necessary but not sufficient: other properties may be required for empathy towards humans, e.g., a form of human-compatible physical or virtual embodiment~\cite{christov2023preventing}, a theory-of-mind component~\cite{graziano2017} or an equivalent to the human mirror-neuron system~\cite{iacoboni2009imitation}.}.
 Conscious AIs would then be more naturally inclined to avoid harming us or causing us pain, instead of (or in addition to) merely obeying their alignment incentives.
-This logic was described, for instance, by Wallach et al.~\cite{wallach2011consciousness}, Antonio Chella~\cite{chella2023artificial}, and more recently by Lenore and Manuel Blum~\cite{blum2023theoretical}.
+This logic was described, for instance, by Wallach et al.~\cite{wallach2011consciousness}, Michael Graziano~\cite{graziano2017}\footnote{Graziano states: ``[...] consciousness is the foundation of social intelligence. [...]
+It is the root of empathy.
+Without that capacity, our computers are sociopaths. [...]
+We cannot build machines that treat people with humanistic care, if they do not have that crucial social capability to attribute consciousness to others.
+Machine consciousness is a necessary step for our future.
+For those who fear that AI is potentially dangerous and may harm humanity, I would say that the danger is infinitely greater with sociopathic computers and it is of the utmost priority to give them consciousness.''}, Antonio Chella~\cite{chella2023artificial}, and more recently by Lenore and Manuel Blum~\cite{blum2023theoretical}.
 There are at least two AI companies (at the time of writing) whose stated objectives include promoting artificial consciousness as a way to mitigate existential risk~\cite{conscium,robometricsagi}.
 I am not claiming that successful alignment will \emph{require} consciousness, only that consciousness---through empathy---could facilitate it.
-Similarly, I am not claiming that consciousness would \emph{necessarily} result in an aligned AI, only that this outcome is conceivable\footnote{One might argue instead that, so far, existential threats have mainly originated from humans themselves (e.g., nuclear proliferation, global warming), and that consciousness therefore does not preclude existential risk.}.
+Similarly, I am not claiming that consciousness would \emph{necessarily} result in an aligned AI, only that this outcome is conceivable\footnote{One might argue instead that, so far, existential threats have mainly originated from humans themselves (e.g., nuclear proliferation, global warming), and that consciousness (or presumed empathy) therefore does not preclude existential risk.}.
 That is why the prime scenario remains the one depicted in Figure~\ref{fig:2axes} (consciousness would neither raise nor decrease existential risk), and this alternate situation is mentioned here as one possible refinement.
 Another alternate situation, explained below, could actually motivate a refinement in the other direction.